“As a painter I work through my own experience with my own incapacities to find an image of man perhaps common to us all today.“

 Born in 1933, Charles Lutyens has been an artist all his life.
-He grew up during the war living in Berkshire and discovered his enjoyment to paint when he was seven years old whilst at school in Shropshire.
-During his time at Bryanston School in Dorset he realised his commitment to being an artist and would use his academic assignment periods to work in the art room.
-Through later training at the Slade, St. Martin’s and Central Schools of Art, he developed his skills in oil painting and sculpture.
+He grew up in Berkshire during the war and discovered his enjoyment to paint when he was seven years old whilst at school in Shropshire and realised his commitment to being an artist during his time at Bryanston School in Dorset.

-From 1963 (when his first marriage broke) to 1968 Lutyens worked on a commission to produce a tesserae mosaic mural of "Angels of the Heavenly Host" at the newly consecrated church of St. Paul's, Bow Common, E3.
+From 1963 (when his first marriage broke) to 1968 Lutyens worked on a commission for a tesserae mosaic mural of "Angels of the Heavenly Host" at the newly consecrated church of St. Paul's, Bow Common, E3.
 The 800 sq.ft. took him five years to complete and contains 700 different colours, ordered from the Venetian island of Murano.
 It is the largest single-artist created mosaic mural in the British Isles.

 His work is in private collections in England, Germany, Austria, France, Ireland, Spain and USA.